Intermediate topological pressures and variational principles for nonautonomous dynamical systems: Introduction

-These results naturally lead to the question of whether one can construct a family of topological pressures, depending on a parameter $\theta$, that interpolates between the Pesin--Pitskel pressure and the capacity pressures in a way analogous to the intermediate dimensions and intermediate entropies.
-Motivated by this question, we introduce the lower and upper $\theta$-intermediate topological pressures for NDSs, which form a continuous interpolation between the Pesin--Pitskel topological pressure and the lower and upper capacity topological pressures.
-We establish their basic properties, including continuity in the parameter $\theta$, power rules, monotonicity and behaviour under the factor map.
+These results naturally lead to the question of whether one can construct a family of topological pressures, depending on a parameter $\theta$, that interpolates between the Pesin-Pitskel pressure and the capacity pressures in a way analogous to the intermediate dimensions and intermediate entropies.
+Motivated by this question, we introduce the lower and upper $\theta$-intermediate topological pressures for NDSs, which interpolate between the Pesin-Pitskel topological pressure and the lower and upper capacity topological pressures.
+We establish fundamental properties of these pressures, including continuity with respect to $\theta$ on $(0,1]$, the power rule, monotonicity and their behaviour under factor maps.
 We also introduce the corresponding $\theta$-intermediate measure-theoretic pressures and prove variational principles that relate them to the associated topological pressures.

 The paper is organized as follows.
-In Section~2, we introduce the lower and upper $\theta$-intermediate topological pressures for NDSs, provide two equivalent definitions and establish quantitative inequalities that extend the continuity estimates previously obtained for intermediate topological entropies.
-In Section~3, we discuss several fundamental properties of the $\theta$-intermediate topological pressures, including closure stability, power rule and monotonicity.
-In Section~4, we study the relations between the $\theta$-intermediate topological pressures of two topologically semiconjugate systems and obtain inequality formulas for $\theta$-intermediate pressures via a factor map.
-In Section~5, we introduce intermediate measure-theoretic pressures and prove variational principles relating them to the corresponding topological pressures.
+In Section~\ref{sec:definition}, we introduce the lower and upper $\theta$-intermediate topological pressures for NDSs, provide two equivalent definitions and establish quantitative inequalities that extend the continuity estimates previously obtained for intermediate topological entropies.
+In Section~\ref{sec:properties}, we discuss several fundamental properties of the $\theta$-intermediate topological pressures, including closure stability, the power rule and monotonicity.
+In Section~\ref{sec:factor}, we study the relations between the $\theta$-intermediate topological pressures of two topologically semiconjugate systems and obtain inequality formulas for $\theta$-intermediate pressures via a factor map.
+In Section~\ref{sec:variational}, we introduce intermediate measure-theoretic pressures and prove variational principles relating them to the corresponding topological pressures.